spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-inventory-management-order-management-feature-integration.md

 ---
-title: Marketplace Inventory Management + Marketplace Order Management feature integration
+title: Marketplace Inventory Management + Order Management feature integration
 last_updated: Sep 07, 2021
-description: This document describes the process how to integrate the Marketplace Inventory Management + Marketplace Order Management feature into a Spryker project.
+description: This document describes the process how to integrate the Marketplace Inventory Management + Order Management feature into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Marketplace Inventory Management + Marketplace Order Management feature into a Spryker project.
+This document describes how to integrate the Marketplace Inventory Management +  Order Management feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Marketplace Inventory Management + Marketplace Order Management feature core.
+Follow the steps below to install the Marketplace Inventory Management + Order Management feature core.

 ### Prerequisites